Poker Player Image

 Bryn Kenney was born November 1, 1986 in Long Beach, New York, and he is a true blue New Yorker at heart.
 Not only does he have the New York swagger going for him, he’s also an avid fan of the local teams such as the NBA’s New York Knicks.
 For his entire life, he’s stayed true to his roots.

-Before discovering poker, Kenney was an avid and skilled Magic: The Gathering player, and was ranked #1 in the world at one point in the 2000s.
+Before discovering poker, Kenney was an avid and skilled Magic: The Gathering player, and was ranked #1 in the world in the 2000s.
 Much like many other top poker pros, he’s been successful in multiple card games.
 In 2007, he began playing poker regularly in casinos after he turned 21.
 On May 12 of that year, he recorded his first live poker tournament cash, a $34,446 score for 2nd place in the $1,070 East Coast Poker Championships.

 Losing it all in an instant